The Post-Baccalaureate Certificate is a rigorous program consisting of 4 courses (12 credits) providing a solid conceptual foundation in data science.

 How to apply

-Other than the GRE, the procedures and required documents for admission to this Post-Baccalaureate Certificate match those for the M.S. degree.
+The procedures and required documents for admission to this Post-Baccalaureate Certificate match those for the M.S. degree.
+Please visit our admissions page for more details on required materials.

 Only one letter of recommendation is required for admission to the certificate, but we recommend at least two letters (one familiar with your current situation, and (if within 3 years) one familiar with your academic background).